Yehudit-Brickner/image_processing_assignment1/README.md

 <br> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; we will return the image_list and the mse_list
 <br> this functin used 7 helping functions:
 <br> a function to find the the original z
-<br> upper and lower- functions for the numerater and denominater of the function to find the new q.
+<br> upper and lower- functions for the numerater and denominater of the equation to find the new q.
 <br> a function to find the new q array
 <br> a function to find the new z
 <br> a function to create the new array/image